+Masters in Counseling in San Francisco in USA.
 MA in Counseling Psychology with a Concentration in Drama Therapy

 Freedom and possibility are two key words that begin to describe the essence of drama therapy.
 Life is finite; there are only so many experiences we can have.
 But in drama, the opportunities and options are endless, enabling us to dive more deeply into the richness of life.
 And when the dramas are authentic and "real," they have the power to affect, and even alter, our real lives profoundly.
 For the past thirty years, we have been investigating how therapeutically adapted dramatic processes work over time to heal wounds, facilitate lasting change, and help people reach their highest potential.